yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 ## Run a generic workload

-The YB Simulation Base Demo application contains generic workloads using which you can create and drop tables for a workload, load data, run different simulations; all from the application's UI.
-The UI provides you with live latency and throughput about your YugabyteDB cluster while these simulations are running.
+Using the YB Simulation Base Demo application, you can create and drop tables, load data, and run different workloads.
+The application updates charts of the latency and throughput on your YugabyteDB cluster in real time while the workloads are running.

 To start a workload simulation against your cluster, do the following: